AdobeDocs/experience-platform.en/help/segmentation/api/segment-search.md

 ---
-keywords: Experience Platform;profile;real-time customer profile;troubleshooting;API
+keywords: Experience Platform;segmentation;segmentation service;troubleshooting;API;seg;
 solution: Adobe Experience Platform
-title: Real-time Customer Profile API developer guide
+title: Segmentation API developer guide
 topic: guide
 ---

-# Profile search
+# Segment search

-Profile search is used to search and index configurable fields contained across various data sources and return them in near real-time.
+Segment search is used to search and index configurable fields contained across various data sources and return them in near real-time.

-This guide provides information to help you better understand Profile search and includes sample API calls for performing basic actions using the API.
+This guide provides information to help you better understand Segment search and includes sample API calls for performing basic actions using the API.

 ## Getting started

-The API endpoints used in this guide are part of the Real-time Customer Profile API.
-Before continuing, please review the [Real-time Customer Profile developer guide](getting-started.md).
+The API endpoints used in this guide are part of the Segmentation API.
+Before continuing, please review the [Segmentation developer guide](getting-started.md).

-In particular, the [getting started section](getting-started.md) of the Profile developer guide includes links to related topics, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform APIs.
+In particular, the [getting started section](getting-started.md) of the Segmentation developer guide includes links to related topics, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform APIs.

 ### Get search results